stoverc/Trigonometry/README.md

       <br><br>
       We all know about <code>sin</code>, <code>cos</code>, and <code>tan</code>.
 Some of us may even know about <code>sec</code>, <code>arcsin</code>, <code>cosh</code>, and <code>arctanh</code>.
 A considerably smaller but still not-nonexistent group may know of <code>Haversine</code> and <code>InverseHaversin</code>.
 But...have you ever heard of <code>Covercosine</code>, <code>Excosecant</code>, and <code>Chord</code>?!
 Well if not, then this paclet is for you!
       <br><br>
-        This Paclet gathers nearly a dozen little-used circular trig functions, their hyperbolic analogues, and the inverses of all of these, into a single, easy-to-use collection that works seamlessly with the 6,000+ Wolfram Language functions.
+        This Paclet gathers a dozen little-used circular trig functions, their hyperbolic analogues, and the inverses of all of these, into a single, easy-to-use collection that works seamlessly with the 6,000+ Wolfram Language functions.
     </td>
     <td valign = "top">
       <img src = "https://github.com/stoverc/Trigonometry/blob/main/img/Diagram1Trans.png?raw=true" height="300%">